Davidk20/react-template/README.md

 5) Delete this section from the README

-## Development

 ### Pre-Commit

-This project makes use of [pre-commit](https://pre-commit.com/) as a tool for development.
+This project uses [pre-commit](https://pre-commit.com/) as a tool for development.
 Usage requires Python to be installed, however, this should already be installed should you have followed the [installation steps](#back-end-solutions).

 ```shell
 # only run this if not already installed